 Most people coming from high-risk countries won’t be allowed in the United States.
 However, you can contact the US embassy in your country if you have questions about your travel plans.
 What to expect based on your citizenship status:

 - Citizens from other countries.
 If you’re a citizen from a country listed as high risk by the US State Department, you probably won’t be allowed to enter the United States.
-However, you should be granted entry if you’re a citizen from a low-risk country.
+However, you may be granted entry if you’re a citizen from a low-risk country.

 - Students abroad.
 Students coming from high-risk countries probably won’t be allowed to enter the US.
 International students already in the US may be encouraged to return home by their university or organization.
+Otherwise, students may be allowed into the country if they meet the entry criteria, such as having the proper student visa.

 Requirements for travelers from high-risk countries